 Sniffing Using 5% Hydrogen/95% Nitrogen Tracer

-Hydrogen leak detectors are used for applications in determining leak locations in systems containing hydrogen and used to find leaks using a tracer gas of 5% hydrogen/95% nitrogen.
+Hydrogen leak detectors are used for applications in determining leak locations in systems containing hydrogen.
+It accomplishes this by leaks using a tracer gas of 5% hydrogen/95% nitrogen.
 This mixture is a non-combustible, green label gas.
 Our TLD.1000 and TLD.500 Hydrogen Leak Detectors use a semiconductor type chip technology to monitor hydrogen gas to determine leak rate intensity.